natcap/invest.users-guide/source/habitat_risk_assessment.rst

 Defining the Number of Overlapping Stressors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The number of overlapping stressors is used in determining breaks between high, medium and low risk classifications.
+The number of overlapping stressors is used in determining breaks between high, medium, and low risk classifications.

 There are a few possibilities that users may adopt in defining the number to use: